Affordable Yoga Prop Sets: Best Kits for Beginners

 Yoga Bolsters: Comfort Central

-Bolsters are firm pillows for restorative bliss.
+Bolsters are firm pillows that make restorative work more comfortable.
 They support gentle backbends or leg elevation.

 Bolster Uses for Relaxation

-• Supported Fish Pose: Place a bolster along your spine to open your chest.
+• Supported Fish Pose: Place a bolster lengthwise along your spine to open your chest gently.

-• Savasana: Rest it under your knees to ease lower back pressure.
+• Savasana: Rest it under your knees to take pressure off your lower back.

 Yoga Wheels: Advanced Flexibility (Optional)